nuthanm/deep_understanding_on_concepts/InDepthUnderstanding/WalkMe.API/MarkDownFiles/Questions.md

 4. What is the reason behind merge .NET framework & .NET Core and now we call it as .NET?
 5. Why i choose .NET over Java?
 6. Why i choose Azure over AWS?

+### Core concepts we should understand in Asp.NET Core
+1. **Middleware** - is a component we used for handle request and responses.
+All these middle wares are chained to gether and choose whether to pass the request to next component or not.
+1.